oracle/learning-library/data-management-library/nosql/always_free_ndcs/manage-free-tbl/manage-free-tbl.md

 1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Under Database, select **NoSQL Database**.
 2. The NoSQL console lists all the tables in the tenancy.
 To view table details, do either of the following:
       * Click the table name, or
-      * Click the action menu corresponding to the table name and select **View Details**.The Table Details page opens up.
+      * Click the action menu corresponding to the table name and select **View Details**.
+The Table Details page opens up.
 3. From the Table Details page, you can view all table columns, indexes, rows, and metrics.
     * In the Table Details page, click **View Table DDL**.
 The View Table DDL window displays the table DDL statement.
     * You can select and copy the table DDL statement from the window.
 Click OK to close the window.